 - eCitations and eComplaints submitted under the 3.5 (and later) schema will be auto rejected;

 - processing of paper citations and complaints will be delayed until the issue is resolved.

-A unique reference identification number will be assigned by the courts to each ordinance offense code entered into the MNCIS Offense Table.
+A unique reference identification number will be assigned by the courts to each offense code entered into the MNCIS Offense Table.
 The reference identification numbers assigned by the courts will always begin with the letter "R".
 This will prevent any duplication of reference identification numbers assigned by the Minnesota Criminal Justice Statute Service (MNCJSS).